lloydgapton/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory is a script file that creates a directory named my_first_directory in the /tmp/ directory.
-7-movethatfile is a script file that move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete is a script file that deletes the file 'betty'
+7-movethatfile is a script file that move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete is a script file that deletes the file 'betty' 9-firstdirdeletion is a script file that deleted the 'my_first_directory' from the /tmp/ directory.